iriya-ufo/dotfiles/README.md

 Management dotfiles of several platform.

-Use it these files as you like.
+Use these files as you like.